VincNT21/project_kallaxy/server/documentation/endpoints.md

     "email": "vincnt21@example.com"
 }
 ```
-/!\ If client receives 200 OK response, it needs to call logout endpoint to revoke refresh tokens and to clears local storage/cookies of access and refresh tokens /!\

-#### POST /auth/login -- Authentification
+### 1.3.
+POST /auth/login -- Authentification
 -> *Description* :
-> Login user by checking giver email/password, create Refresh Token (valid for 60 days) stored in server's database and a Access Token (valid for 1 hour) not stored.
+> Login user by checking given email/password, create Refresh Token (valid for 60 days) stored in server's database and a Access Token (valid for 1 hour) not stored.
 Both tokens are sent back to client, along with the logged user's info.

 -> *Request body* :
 > user's username (string) and user's password (string)